jooapa/klinoff-lang/README.md

 - `.kln`
 - `.nöff`

 and just in case for everybodys sanity, if you want some working color syntax highlighting, use `.sh` extension for some reason `.nöff` works but not as good.
+INTRODUCING THE NEW VS CODE EXTENSION FOR KLINOFF-LANG, WITH THE EXTENSION YOU GET FULL CONTROL OF THE COLOR SYNTAX HIGHLIGHTING

 ## Features
 - Easy to learn